Table of Contents

 Excercise 1.
 Shared Config or Not?

-with one attribute.
-Then make two variables that point to the same Config
+Create a simple class called Config with one attribute.
+Then make two variables that point to the same Config object.
+Create a third variable that is

-and explain which objects share memory identity and
+a separate but identical Config instance.
+Write comparisons using both is and == and explain which objects share memory identity and

 which ones only match in value.